Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Additional real data analysis

 \subsection{Validating the number of change points detected from the NO$_2$ time series}

 Table~\ref{table:air:main} in the main paper shows a considerable variation in the number of detected change points in the NO$_2$ time series between the competing methods.
-To run an independent check for the number of change points, we firstly remove the bulk of the serial dependence of the data by fitting the AR($1$) model to it with the AR coefficient equal to 0.5 (as suggested by the sample autocorrelation function in Figure~\ref{fig:air:hist}), and work with the empirical residuals from this fit.
+To run an independent check for the number of change points, we firstly remove the bulk of the serial dependence of the data by fitting the AR($1$) model to it and work with the empirical residuals from this fit.
+For this, we set the AR coefficient to $0.5$, as suggested by the sample autocorrelation function in Figures~\ref{fig:air:hist} and~\ref{fig:mean:adjust:acf}.
+In particular, the latter figure confirms that the assumption of weak stationarity on the noise is well-satisfied by the NO$_2$ time series, with the leading autocorrelations remaining approximately the same across the segments defined by the change points estimated by WCM.gSa.

 On these, we perform change point detection using a method suitable for multiple level-shift detection under serially uncorrelated noise.
 The method we use is the IDetect technique with the information-criterion-based model selection~\citep{af20}, as implemented in the R package {\tt breakfast} \citep{accf20}.
 The reason for the selection of this method is that it is possibly the best-performing method of the package overall (as reported in the package vignette available at \url{https://cran.r-project.org/web/packages/breakfast/vignettes/breakfast-vignette.html}), and it is independently commended in \cite{fr20} as having very strong performance overall.